aandrewvuu/Coffee-Maker/README.md

-# Coffee-Maker
+# Coffee Maker

-This project looks to use an arduino to mimic the pour-over coffee method.
+As an avid coffee consumer, I always wanted to try different technques to make my coffee.
+Combine my love for coffee and my passion for engineering, I sought to engineer a coffee machine that would utilize the pour over techinque to consistently create a delicious and flavourful coffee.
 I will cover a step by step guide as well as share my thought process while tackling this project.

 ## Preliminary Brainstorming